MalekMohanna/share_my_car/README.md

 ## Room-for-improvement
 To do:
 - Rating system for the users.
-- chat-box for better communication
+- Chat-box for better communication
+- Fixing the map
-- payment methods.
+- Payment methods.

 ## Members
 - Malek Mohanna